Katherine Ann Dettwyler

 Katherine Ann Dettwyler is an American anthropologist and advocate of breastfeeding.
 She was an adjunct professor at the University of Delaware.
-In 2017, she gained media attention for her comments regarding Otto Warmbier, a 22-year-old college student who received fatal brain damage while imprisoned in North Korea.
+In 2017, she gained media attention for her opinions regarding Otto Warmbier, a 22-year-old college student who received fatal brain damage while imprisoned in North Korea.

 Background and education

 Katherine Ann Dettwyler was born on February 3, 1955.
 She earned her BS in Anthropology from the University of California, Davis, in 1977, her MA from Indiana University Bloomington in 1981, and her Ph.D. in Anthropology also from IU Bloomington in 1985.

 Professional career

 Dettwyler taught as a Visiting Assistant Professor at the Department of Sociology and Anthropology of the University of Southern Mississippi in Hattiesburg, Mississippi from 1985 to 1987.
 She taught at Texas A&M University, College Station, Texas in the Anthropology department from 1987 until 2000, when she took early retirement from her position as a tenured Associate Professor and moved to Delaware with her husband and children.